canonical/cloud-init/.github/PULL_REQUEST_TEMPLATE.md

 If you need to write multiple paragraphs, feel free.

-LP: #NNNNNNN (replace with the appropriate bug reference or remove this line entirely if there is no associated bug)
+Fixes: #NNNNN (replace with the appropriate bug reference or remove this line entirely if there is no associated bug)
 ```